gromacs/gromacs/docs/user-guide/terminology.rst

    use as the reference, and then use ``-pbc nojump`` with that first frame as reference.
 #.
 Center your system using some criterion.
 Doing so shifts the system, so
-   don't use ``-pbc nojump`` after this step.
+   do not use ``-pbc nojump`` after this step.
 #.
 Perhaps put everything in some box with the other ``-pbc`` or ``-ur``
    options.
 #.
 Fit the resulting trajectory to some (other) reference structure (if
-   desired), and don't use any PBC related option afterwards.
+   desired), and do not use any PBC related option afterwards.

 With point three, the issue is that :ref:`gmx trjconv` removes the jumps from the first frame using the reference structure provided with -s.
 If the reference